danidiaz/lazy-bracket/README.md

 actually used:

-- Finding a result in an in-memory cache can mean that a database query is avoided, and that the database connection stays untouched.
+- Finding a result in an in-memory cache can mean that a database query is avoided, and the database connection stays untouched.

 - You might be providing some resource (say, a database connection) to every REST endpoint handler in your API, even if some handlers don't make use of the